appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/navigate-to.md

 <dd>

-Page name or URL to which you would like to be transported. `PageName` is case- sensitive.
+Page name or URL to which you would like to be transported. `PageName` is case-sensitive.

 </dd>